 What do I need to start PWR at Home?

-The one thing you NEED is a subscription to the Sweat app, as all of my workout programs are hosted exclusively in the app.
-On my website, you can find the buttons to sign up for a monthly or a yearly subscription to the app.
-If you are a brand new app user, there is a 7-day free trial offer too.
+The one thing you NEED is a subscription to the SWEAT app, as all of my workout programs are hosted exclusively in the app.
+If you are a brand new app user, there is a 7-day free trial offer available for you to use.

-To make it easier for you, some equipment is introduced in LATER weeks of the program.
-So, if you want to try it out, you can do that without needing EVERY piece.
+To make it easier for you to try out the program, some pieces of equipment are not introduced until the LATER weeks of the program.
+So, if you want to try it out, you can do that without needing EVERY piece right at the beginning.
 Also, I have done my best to keep the required equipment to pieces that are affordable.
 You will not be needing to purchase any machines, cables or Olympic barbells!

 PWR at Home substitute equipment